-Extendable table is a great option when you have some space for dining at your patio, but just not enough.
-But what if your space is so limited you simply cannot put a dining set outside?
+An extendable table is a great option when you have some dining space on your patio, but just not enough.
+But what if your space is so limited you cannot put a dining set outside?
 Or, occasionally, you host big gatherings that one table is not able to accommodate?

 An outdoor kitchen on a patio should have a size proper to the owner’s needs.
-If you’re going to use it from time to time there is less sense in adding a sink or refrigerator to the construction.
-But if, on the other hand, your outdoor space is going to be used on daily basis, spending extra cash on more length and appliances might be a good idea.
+If you’re going to use it from time to time, there is less sense in adding a sink or refrigerator to the construction.
+On the other hand, if your outdoor space is going to be used daily, spending extra cash on more length and appliances might be a good idea.
 How to figure out what you actually need?

 The first thing is finding the proper size.
 There are basically three outdoor kitchen sizes: small, medium, and large.